jnsgruk/jnsgr.uk/site/content/posts/2024-03-05-a-homelab-dashboard-for-nixos/index.md

 It also runs a few other small services - all of which are exclusively available over Tailscale to my other devices.
 I wanted a small dashboard solution that could give me links to each of those services with a nice simple URL.

 There are certainly plenty of options; this seems to be a highly crowded space in the open source homelab world.
 I settled on the rather ambiguously named [homepage](https://gethomepage.dev).
-At the time of writing, my dashboard looks like so, though there are people who have been far more creative with the apperance!
+At the time of writing, my dashboard looks like so, though there are people who have been far more creative with the appearance!

 [![my dashboard](01.png)](01.png)